Tana French: Personal life

 Tana Elizabeth French was born in Burlington, Vermont, to Elena Hvostoff-Lombardi and David French.
-Her father was an economist who worked on resource management for the developing world, and she lived in numerous countries as a child including Ireland, Italy, the US and Malawi.
+Her father was an economist who worked on resource management for the developing world, and she lived in numerous countries as a child including Ireland, Italy, the United States and Malawi.

 French attended Trinity College Dublin, and trained in acting.
 She settled in Ireland and has lived in Dublin since 1990.
 French and her husband have two daughters.

-Novels
+Works

 French was enthralled by both acting and writing since her childhood but eventually focused more on acting.
 She grew up reading mystery and crime novels.
 She trained as a professional actor at Trinity, and she works in theatre, film, and voiceover.

-In her later 30s, her passion for writing was rekindled.
-She began writing her debut novel in the months-long lulls between castings;
+In her early 30s, she wrote her debut novel in the months-long lulls between castings;